 Centre for Nanotechnology Research (CNR)

-- Educate nanotechnology through academic and research programmes towards industrial and environmental benefits.
+- Educate this niche area through world class academic and research programmes towards industrial and societal benefits.

 - Facilitate collaboration with leading experts nationally and Internationally to solve the scientific challenges in Nanotechnology enabled Printed and Flexible devices; Foster the transfer of technologies into products.

 - Establish start-ups in Printed and Flexible devices for product development.